belaworks/create-bzp-agent/README.md

 A simple CLI tool to generate boilerplate code for AI agent applications using Fastify, AI SDK, and Zod.

+**✨ Seamless Experience**: Automatically sets up Ollama with a lightweight model (llama3.2:1b) so you can start building immediately without API keys!

 ## Installation & Usage

 ### Run from GitHub (no installation needed)